-To download release-specific PDFs:
+To download release-specific software, release notes, or older PDFs:

 - 1. Log in to My Gigamon - 2.
 Click on the Software & Documentation link. - 3.
 Use the Product and Release filters to find documentation for the current release.
-For example, select Product: "GigaVUE-FM" and Release: "5.7," enter "pdf" in the search box, and then click GO to view all PDF documentation for GigaVUE-FM 5.7.xx.
+For example, select Product: "GigaVUE-FM" and Release: "5.6," enter "pdf" in the search box, and then click GO to view all PDF documentation for GigaVUE-FM 5.6.xx.